The splitlogs Binary

 The --maxopen argument specifies the maximum number of log files to open at the same time.
 Use this argument to optimize either speed or resources:

-- If you set a low --maxopenvalue, thesplitlogsbinary opens and closes files more often, which reduces performance.
+--maxopenvalue, thesplitlogsbinary opens and closes files more often, which reduces performance. - If you set a high

-- If you set a high --maxopenvalue, thesplitlogsbinary requires more system resources and operating system file handles, which increases the overall system load.
-This load increases if you also enable buffered file writing with the--bufferargument.
+--maxopenvalue, thesplitlogsbinary requires more system resources and operating system file handles, which increases the overall system load.
+This load increases if you also enable buffered file writing with the--bufferargument.Warning:If you specify a very high value, your operating system may experience problems when it attempts to open files.
+If this problem occurs, the system returns the

-- We recommend that you use the current pattern of access to sites on your system in order to determine the --maxopenvalue.
+--maxopenvalue.
 Thesplitlogslog file provides additional information that may help you determine this value.
 For more information, read the Notes about performance concerns section below.

 The splitlogs binary only closes files under the following circumstances:

-- The splitlogsbinary closes some open files during log and bandwidth processing.
+splitlogsbinary closes some open files during log and bandwidth processing. - The

-- The splitlogsbinary closes all of the open files when Apache restarts.
+splitlogsbinary closes all of the open files when Apache restarts.

 More about the --buffer argument